Gurnick Academy of Medical Arts is a private nursing school in California with around 400 employees and over 2,000 students.

 The academy has over 1,000 apps in the G Suite domain account and the administrator needed a tool to monitor and control data flow to ensure that data breaches in the Google cloud could be detected and corporate data was stored securely.

-After using Spinbackup’s smart security scanner, the administrator found over 1,200 third-party apps that had access to corporate data and were installed by employees and students.
+After using Spinbackup’s Insider Threat Control and DLP technology, the administrator found over 1,200 third-party apps that had access to corporate data and were installed by employees and students.
 Some of these apps were games and apps that were banned within the organization, including apps installed via mobile devices.
 The admin was then able to add these apps to the blacklist to prevent any future access to data.

 The most useful feature that Gurnick Academy found within Spinbackup was the automated set of tools to detect and report common vulnerabilities within the cloud.
 As this feature is automated, it does not require much input or complicated IT skills in order to monitor and manage it and saves administrators valuable time in detecting threats that can be used for other tasks.

-An additional bonus for educational organizations is that they pay only for administrative personnel users.
-All student accounts can be connected to Spinbackup, including backup and cybersecurity services, for free.
+An additional bonus for educational organizations using G Suite is that they pay only for administrative personnel users.
+All student accounts can be connected to Spinbackup G Suite solution, including backup and cybersecurity services, for free.